techiediaries/techiediaries/_posts/2020/laravel/2020-01-15-laravel-6-ajax-crud-tutorial-with-bootstrap-modal-and-pagination-example.md

 ## Step 3 - Configuring a MySQL Database

-Next, let's configure a MySQL database for our project.
+Next, let's configure a MySQL database for our Laravel 7 project.
 Make sure you have created a database then go to the `.env` file and add the information for connecting to your database:

 ```text
 DB_CONNECTION=mysql